HughePaul/upload-to-s3/README.md

 ============

 This module and script synchronises a local directory (or checked out git repo) onto an S3 bucket.
-Files are uploaded to or deleted from the S3 bucket. files are never changed in the local directory.
+Files are uploaded to or deleted from the S3 bucket. files are never changed in the local directory, unless downloadDir() is called.

 # Installation
 Install nodejs from http://nodejs.org/download/, clone out the upload-to-s3 Repo, and install required modules: